When Depression is about Successful Survivorship

 “Don’t go there!”
 “Where is there?”
 “On the left!”
 “Where is left?
 Whose left?
 Yours?
 Mine?
 Where are you!”

-The truth about depressive darkness is that it’s not a tunnel, it’s just dark space.
-There, here, right, left, North, South, East, West, they make no sense in darkness.
-We only walk forward, backward, sideways, but we would not know where is “there.”
+The truth about depressive darkness is that it’s not a tunnel; it’s just a dark space.
+Here, right, left, North, South, East, West, they make no sense in darkness.
+We only walk forward, backward, and sideways, but we would not know where is “there.”
 If we were lost in the forest, we could make a mark and see that we had been to that spot; in darkness, until we put a light on, making a mark poses no significant meaning.

-Even when we recognized someone who carries the same darkness with them, the dimly lit spotlight is always just momentary.
-In the dark, we are less capable of maintaining a consistent source of light.
+Even when we recognize someone who carries the same darkness with them, the dimly lit spotlight is always just momentary.
+We are less capable of maintaining a consistent light source in the dark.
 In seconds, we may hear voices, but we would have lost the power to determine directions.

 Depression is about Survivorship

 I thought about Carina from time to time.
 Since I was a child, I have helped to mediate disputes and counsel people to become happier.
 I have my struggles, but I find the strength and meaning of self-existence by helping people.
 I only knew how to help; I wasn’t trained to seek help.
 Carina was me.
 Could I have helped her if I had been more friendly?
 She had made several friendly attempts to establish some form of friendship with me.
 I shut her out.
 I shut everyone out.
 My goal was to live a lonely, uneventful life till life expired.
 I was not suicidal; I just desired a monotonal, monochromic, and monotonous life to live in a world of predictability.
 Depression is not about rebirth; it’s not about conquering it; it’s not about anything but survivorship.